Establishing a FOD prevention culture within your Airline

 Personal Items

-Individual property is often overlooked as a FOD threat.
-Instruct ramp personnel not to leave any personal items near aircraft.
+People often overlook individual property as a FOD threat.
+Instruct ramp personnel: never leave personal items near aircraft.
 These items include hearing protection, vests and kneepads.

-All items such as raincoats, jackets, gloves, caps and food or beverage items that are not being worn or used should be stowed and kept away from the aircraft.
+Stow all raincoats, jackets, gloves, caps, and food items when not being worn or used.
+Keep them away from the aircraft.
 None of these items should ever be left unattended near an aircraft.

 Self-Audits

-Frontline workers need specific information about discrepancies before they can be expected to improve the process.
-Self-audits should be performed at least one time per month (and informally as part of the daily routine).
-The results can be recorded, used as part of the FOD Report Card, and at minimum should be shared at monthly FOD meetings.
+Frontline workers need specific information about discrepancies before they can improve.
+Perform self-audits at least once a month — and informally as part of the daily routine.
+Accordingly, record the results.
+Use them in the FOD Report Card.
+At minimum, share them at monthly FOD meetings.

-Evaluating the amount of FOD, what type, and where it was found is a good start in pinpointing problem areas.
-After a problem has been defined, subsequent meetings should focus on the corrective actions taken and evaluate the results.
+Specifically, evaluate how much FOD was found, what type, and where.
+This pinpoints problem areas.
+Subsequently, once a problem is defined, meetings should focus on corrective actions and evaluate results.
 Then you can update and make adjustments to your written FOD Program if necessary.

 Let’s face it — no one enjoys picking up FOD.
-Appropriate motivational techniques help keep the front line involved in the cleanliness of work areas.
-Using different methods to motivate and taking the time to recognize or reward good work is very important.
+Appropriate motivational techniques keep the front line involved in work area cleanliness.
+Instead, use different methods to motivate.
+Take the time to recognize and reward good work.
 FOD Prevention is a never-ending battle.

 Awareness Is Key